Skip to content

 Photo taken by policetacteam

 Walk underneath the canopy as you explore the Wabash Trace Nature Trail!
-The majority of the crushed limestone trail is surrounded by beautiful native trees that won't disappoint you with their fall tones.
+The majority of this crushed limestone trail is surrounded by beautiful native trees that won’t disappoint with their vibrant fall tones.
+Trail access is affordable at just $2 per day or $20 for an annual pass.

 Places in Pottawattamie County